 One-Day Tickets (Friday June 16th ONLY): Full price £25, concessionary £10

 Join leading authors China Miéville and Philip Hoare, artists Alec Finlay, Bik Van der Pol and Mariele Neudecker, marine biologists and ocean campaigners; Professor Alex Rogers, University of Oxford, Dr Magnus Johnson, University of Hull and Jo Ruxton, producer of groundbreaking film Plastic Oceans, for thought-provoking talks, workshops, artist performances and film screenings.

-Authors China Miéville and Philip Hoare, poet John Wedgewood Clarke, artists Bik Van Der Pol, Alec Finlay and Mariele Neudecker, and marine biologist and oceans campaigner Professor Alex Rogers of Oxford University to name a few, will discuss a wide variety of topics such as: the critical importance and health of our oceans with climate change, catastrophes such as tsunamis and earthquakes, bioluminescence and deep sea marine life, Hull’s maritime history and rising sea level and our myriad of cultural connections to the sea.
+Authors China Miéville and Philip Hoare, poet John Wedgwood Clarke, artists Bik Van Der Pol, Alec Finlay and Mariele Neudecker, and marine biologist and oceans campaigner Professor Alex Rogers of Oxford University to name a few, will discuss a wide variety of topics such as: the critical importance and health of our oceans with climate change, catastrophes such as tsunamis and earthquakes, bioluminescence and deep sea marine life, Hull’s maritime history and rising sea level and our myriad of cultural connections to the sea.

 Day 1: Ferens Art Gallery and Hull Maritime Museum

 The symposium will open with registration at 12.30pm on Thursday June 15th.
 Artists talks, gallery tours and other events will start at 1.30pm and run in to the evening at Ferens Art Gallery, Hull.
 Teas and coffees and the option of an evening buffet will be available.